vegetabill/brainbox-design-site/_posts/2019-09-10-stepping-stones.md

 #### Signals of success
 * **People ask what you think about things**.
 These may be developers from other teams and they may be business people thinking about opportunities.
 They want your perspective.
 This is not a bothersome distraction.
 It is one of your position's unique values.
 * **Real consensus**.
 You encounter a technical disagreement on the team and build consensus on a way forward diplomatically.
 Once resolved, the teams move on and the decision is not revisited.
-You successfully advocate for not building something.
-This could mean using a third-party solution or achieving the same business goal with human effort rather than automation.
-This role starts to focus more on the overall goal and questioning assumptions rather than accepting existing thinking.
 * **You successfully advocate for _not_ building something**.
 This could mean using a third-party solution or achieving the same business goal with human effort rather than automation.
 This role starts to focus more on the overall goal and questioning assumptions rather than accepting existing thinking.

 #### Antipatterns